US STOCKS-Wall Street plummets; S&P, Dow confirm correction

 The S&P 500 posted no new 52-week highs and 32 new lows; the Nasdaq Composite recorded 24 new highs and 113 new lows.

-Additional reporting by Saqib Iqbal Ahmed, Chuck Mikolajczak and Sinead Carew in New York and Tanya Agrawal in Bengaluru; Editing by Megan Davies and Cynthia Osterman
+Additional reporting by Saqib Iqbal Ahmed, Chuck Mikolajczak and Sinead Carew in New York and Tanya Agrawal in Bengaluru; Editing by Cynthia Osterman, James Dalgleish and Chris Reese